MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 > [!NOTE]
 >
-> * Currently, link unfurling is not supported on Mobile clients.
-> * The link unfurling result is cached for 30 minutes.
+>  The link unfurling result is cached for 30 minutes.

 The Azure DevOps messaging extension uses link unfurling to look for URLs pasted into the compose message area pointing to a work item.
 In the following image, a user has pasted a URL for a work item in Azure DevOps, which the messaging extension has resolved into a card: